 In particular, HIVE has undertaken a program to upgrade and expand its GPU equipment to maintain its Ethereum mining industry footprint.
-HIVE intends to complete this project by the end of 2020, however the negative impact on the global supply chain related to the COVID-19 pandemic does present challenges including increased shipping costs and obtaining equipment from China on a timely basis.
+HIVE intended to complete this project by the end of 2020, however the negative impact on the global supply chain related to the COVID-19 pandemic has presented challenges including increased shipping costs and obtaining equipment from China on a timely basis, which has led to delays of the project into calendar 2021.
 Additionally, the Company faces uncertainty in the availability of equipment from suppliers as it relates to the Company's ASIC equipment.